utexas-bwi/bwi_lab/bwilab_scripts/README.rst

 Overview
 ========

-The `bwilab_scripts`_ ROS_ package provides administration scripts and other programs for managing the systems and networks of the Building Wide Intelligence project for the University of Texas at Austin.
+This ROS_ package provides administration scripts and other programs for managing the systems and networks of the Building-Wide Intelligence (BWI_) project of the University of Texas at Austin.

 Scripts
 =======